UpSumTech/tmux_setup/README.md

 # tmux_setup

 A tool that sets up tmux and adds tmux configurations for your projects.
-Unlike similar tools, this project is written completely in bash and can be very easily setup.
+This project is written in bash and can be setup with very few external dependencies.
+Most of those depencies would come pre installed on a ubuntu system.
 It clones your projects to the directory you have provided.
 The projects are opened in a tmux session with 2 windows.
-The first window opens vim and the second window has a vertical split with the right split split horizontally.
+The first window opens vim and the second window has a vertical split with the right split, split horizontally.

 ### Installation